AlexeyRaga/alexeyraga.github.io/_posts/2015-08-04-fluent-interfaces.md

 1. `add5` is expressed in terms of `add` that is only provided with one argument (the second one is "missing").
 2. The result of `add 5` has type `int -> int` because `add` still needs another argument!
 So `add5` is a function from `int` to `int`.

-We used function `add` and kind of "fixed" its first argument to `5` so it will always add `5` to the remaining argument.
+We used function `add` and kind of "fixed" its first argument to `5` so it will always adds `5` to the remaining argument.
 `add5` is a **partially applied** `add`.

 This is exactly how the whole `latestRequest` works.
 Functions like `clickMenu` or `openFilter` are **partially applied**, and the remaining (last) argument is piped into them from the result of the "previous" function.